glower/bakku-app/README.md

 - [x] add abstraction for viper configs (config and config/storage)
 - [ ] add tests after first stable version
 - [ ] add logic what to do with deleted files
+- [ ] add logrus or something else for logging
+- [ ] add a concept for error handling (notifications?)